TommySpecs/LychParlour-photography/testing.md

 |The text box in contact page cursor was starting from the center of the box | remove the txt box and impliment a text area|

 #### Known bugs
-- The alignment of the images in the gallery, I have attempoted add more images of various sizes to fill the gaps to little success.
+- The alignment of the images in the gallery.
+I have attempted add more images in a variety of sizes with little success.
-- he perfomrance on the Gallery page is not great, I had tried to convert the format and compress the images but this had minimal impact.
+- The perfomrance on the Gallery page is not optimal, I had tried to convert and compress the images but this had minimal impact.